Updated: June 30, 2023

 Patience with the Details

-One of the reasons why we get into financial trouble, specially with credit card debt, is because we don’t take time to balance our actual income against our daily expenses.
+One of the reasons why we get into financial trouble, especially with credit card debt, is because we don’t take time to balance our actual income against our daily expenses.

 To do personal accounting can be confusing, meticulous, and even boring – but it’s the only way you can see if you’re living below your means.

 Being practical means appreciating things for their function.
 When we begin to buy things for their use and efficiency – we will start to discover our real necessities and learn to let go of the non-essentials.

 For example, a shirt, pragmatically speaking, is just a piece of cloth that we need to cover our body – so there’s really no need to buy expensive brands when there are cheaper alternatives which are comfortable and sometimes, as fashionable.
 Moreover, there’s really no need to buy one if we have enough of them already.